 Green Tea (EGCG)

 Figure 4.
 Proposed schematic model for EGCG neuroprotective/neurorescue action.
-For explanation see text.29
+For explanation see text.

-The authors28 concluded that “EGCG dietary supplementation [is] a potentially safe and effective prophylaxis for Alzheimer’s disease” [and presumably other tauopathies].
+The authors concluded that “EGCG dietary supplementation [is] a potentially safe and effective prophylaxis for Alzheimer’s disease” [and presumably other tauopathies].

 Anhydrous Betaine (Trimethylglycine), Vitamins B6 and B12

 Figure 6.
 Model depicting the proposed mechanism of curcumin to provide neuroprotection.
-(Black arrows = stimulation; red symbol = inhibition).38
+(Black arrows = stimulation; red symbol = inhibition).

 Figure 7.
-Optimized turmeric decreased phosphorylated Tau Protein by 80% in Tg2576 mice treated with optimized turmeric (HSS-888) or tetrahydrocurcumin (THC).40
+Optimized turmeric decreased phosphorylated Tau Protein by 80% in Tg2576 mice treated with optimized turmeric (HSS-888) or tetrahydrocurcumin (THC).

-Collectively, these data provide rationale for turmeric to be used for clinical use for the treatment of tauopathies, including AD and PSP.41 Block39 calculated that the human equivalent to the dose used in the mouse studies would range from 500 – 2500 mg/day.
+Collectively, these data provide rationale for turmeric to be used for clinical use for the treatment of tauopathies, including AD and PSP.
+Block calculated that the human equivalent to the dose used in the mouse studies would range from 500 – 2500 mg/day.
 I would err on the high side.